 Alcohol Use During Pregnancy

-There is no safe amount, safe time, or safe type of alcohol use during pregnancy.
-Alcohol in the pregnant person's bloodstream passes to the fetus through the umbilical cord.
+There is no safe amount, safe timeframe, or safe type of alcohol use during pregnancy.
+Alcohol in the pregnant person’s bloodstream passes to the fetus (developing baby) through the umbilical cord.
 Binge drinking and heavy drinking increase the risk for severe problems.

 Alcohol use during pregnancy can cause:

-FASDs are a range of chronic physical, behavioral, and intellectual disabilities that may last the lifetime of the baby.
+FASDs are a group of lifelong and permanent behavioral, intellectual, and physical challenges that range from mild to severe.
 The most severe form of FASDs is fetal alcohol syndrome (FAS), which is associated with intellectual disabilities and birth defects.
 FASDs are preventable if a person does not drink alcohol while pregnant or while trying to become pregnant.

 Alcohol Use While Nursing